Miah Mohammed Monsur Ali

-Miah Mohammed Monsur Ali (1 January 1930 – 3 October 2015) is a Bangladesh Nationalist Party politician and the former Member of Parliament of Kushtia-7 and Chuadanga-1.
+Miah Mohammed Monsur Ali (1 January 1930 – 3 October 2015) was a Bangladesh Nationalist Party politician and member of parliament for Kushtia-7 and Chuadanga-1.

 Birth and early life

 Miah Mohammed Monsur Ali was born on 1 January 1930 in Chuadanga.
 His father was Jasim Uddin Ahmed and his mother was Rahela Khatun.

 Career

 Mansur Ali was elected MNA (Member of the National Assembly) from the present Chuadanga-Meherpur and part of Jhenaidah districts in the 1965–1969 term.
 In the second parliamentary elections of 1979, he was elected as a Member of Parliament from the Kushtia-7 constituency comprising the then Chuadanga subdivision as a candidate of the Bangladesh Nationalist Party.
 He was elected to parliament from Chuadanga-1 as a Bangladesh Nationalist Party candidate in 1991.

 Death

 Miah Mohammed Monsur Ali died at United Hospital in Dhaka on 3 October 2015.